jaeyk/contested-identity/README.md

 ```

 ![](https://github.com/jaeyk/analyzing-list-experiments/blob/master/outputs/ate_results_plot.png)
 Figure 1.
-Estimated Average Treatment Effect
+Estimated Average Treatment Effects

+Figure 1 shows estimated average treatment effects.
+We only find evidence for indirect bias toward North Korean refugees but not direct bias.
+Another noticeable fact is the extent to which South Korean citizens hold bias toward North Korean refugees is similar to their attitude toward Indonesian migrant workers.

 ![](https://github.com/jaeyk/analyzing-list-experiments/blob/master/outputs/cate_comparison_plot.png)
 Figure 2.
-Estimated Conditional Average Treatment Effect with or without Bootstrapped Confidence Intervals
+Estimated Conditional Average Treatment Effects with or without Bootstrapped Confidence Intervals

+Figure 2 compares estimated conditional average treatment effects with or without bootstrapped confidence intervals.
+Interestingly, no strong partisan difference exits with respect to South Korean citizens' attitudes towards North Korean refugees.

 ## Conclusion remarks

-- We have found something interesting about the relationship between party ID and responses.
-However, as I did not use party ID as a blocking variable, this relationship is an association.
+- In the additional analysis, we have found something interesting about how party ID interacts with responses.
+However, we are cautioned to make a strong claim about this pattern because we did not use party ID as a blocking variable.
+This relationship is an association.
+- Ideological moderates are not exactly positioned in the middle.
+They could be leaning towards either side of the ideological spectrum.
+If that were the case, replacing their responses with NAs and then imputing them using multiple imputation could be one way to investigate how ideology influences the South Korean citizen-North Korean refugee relationship in South Korea.
-- List experiments also have many problems.
+- We also would like to note that list experiments have many limitations.
 As [this World Bank blog](https://dimewiki.worldbank.org/wiki/List_Experiments) nicely summarized, this design introduces noise to the data and potentially influences the treatment on the distribution of responses.
 [Blair and Imai](https://imai.fas.harvard.edu/research/files/listP.pdf) (2012) developed a set of statistical methods to address these problems.